 In actual production and application, a variety of ways are often combined to obtain ultrafine tungsten copper composite raw powder to meet various production needs.

-In order to further improve the compactness of formed products of tungsten-copper composite materials and improve and improve their performance, pressure compaction processing is carried out according to the characteristics of product varieties and shapes.
+In order to further improve the compactness of formed products of tungsten-copper composite materials and improve their performance, pressure compaction processing is carried out according to the characteristics of product varieties and shapes.
 At present, the main pressure processing methods are hot isostatic pressing, hydrostatic extrusion, hot forging, and other methods.

 1. Hot isostatic pressing can eliminate defects such as voids and shrinkage holes in the tungsten copper composite material.
-This process makes full use of the ductility of copper and improves the performance of the material, but the method has high equipment cost and low efficiency.
+This process makes full use of the ductility of copper and improves the performance of the material, but the method has high equipment costs and low efficiency.